Material Database — Frequently Asked Questions

 We plan to considerably extend the database in the future and would be happy to measure samples provided by you for free.
 Please reach out to us if this sounds interesting.
 There are a few strings attached:

 - We are mainly interested in materials that are sufficiently interesting/different from ones that are already in the database

 - It must be okay for us to include the resulting measurement in the database under a CC0 license.

 - Samples must be flat and sufficiently large (>= 10x10cm) so that they can be accommodated by our sample holder.

 - We generally like to keep the samples to be able to re-measure them after process improvements in the future, unless there are good reasons against this (proprietary, very expensive, etc.).
 In this case, we would ask you to cover any mailing costs.

 We routinely add additional materials to the database.
 More significant changes will be listed here.

 - Nov 1, 2018.
 A larger sturdier sensor arm (which can be used to mount high-res camas) was installed on the gonio-photometer.
-One potential downside of the change is that the head is larger and thus increases the number of shadowed configuration.
-Furthermore, the current computation used to detect shadowing is fairly conservative.
-To enable future improvements with a better shadowing criterion, RAW files produced by the latest measurement pipeline (v3.3+) also record measurements even for supposedly shadowed configurations.
+One potential downside of the change is that the head is larger and thus increases the set of shadowed configuration where the head partially or fully blocks the collimated beam.
+It is worth noting that the computation used to detect such shadowed configurations is somewhat conservative.
+To enable future improvements in case an improved shadowing detection logic is developed later, RAW files produced by the latest measurement pipeline (v3.3+) also record measurements even for supposedly shadowed configurations.